telerik/document-processing-docs/libraries/radspreadprocessing/features/protection/workbook.md

 __Example 1__ illustrates how to create a workbook from scratch and protect it using a password.

+>The protection functionality protects the workbook structure from being edited.
+If you need to protect the document so that it can be opened only after providing a password for it, you should encrypt it.
+The encryption functionality is currently not supported in SpreadProcessing and you can vote for its implementation using the [public request](https://feedback.telerik.com/document-processing/1356022-spreadprocessing-implement-encryption-of-workbook) for it.

 #### __[C#] Example 1: Password-protect a Workbook__